ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Exercise-1.md

 - There are different subclasses of Components:
     - `Component` just tracks the beam path in height
     - `TiltingComponent` tracks the beam path in height and angle
-    - `ReflectingComponent` tracks the in height and angle and can also change the downstream beam path
+    - `ReflectingComponent` tracks the in height and angle and can also change the path of the beam for components further downstream
 - `ChangeAxis` is used to link a given `AxisParameter` to a given `IocDriver`.
 Note that `ChangeAxis.POSITION` and `ChangeAxis.ANGLE` are special in that they represent axes inside the tracking plane in which the beam can move! i.e. these are the only Component Axes that will have their value changed when the beam path changes.
 - `MTRXXXX` should be replaced with the appropriate motor axis.
 In this case, we are looking for "Supermirror Height" and "Supermirror Rot" in the table of motors.